 Major Democratic donors, many of them Jewish, wrote to party congressional leaders urging them not to advance new Iran sanctions legislation.

-- Israel urges IAEA to issue full report on Iran nuclear research
+- Israel Urges IAEA to Issue Report on Iran

-- U.S. Rep. Bachmann: American Jews sold out Israel
+- U.S. Rep.: American Jews Sold Out Israel

 “Although success in achieving a final agreement is far from guaranteed, Congress should allow these fragile negotiations to proceed without making threats that could derail them or tying the hands of the negotiators by imposing unrealistic terms for a final agreement,” said the letter sent Feb.
 27 to top Democrats in both chambers and reported the same day by National Journal.